bretcope/neo4j-js/docs/Base.md

 (Object) Base.data
 ```

-Represents the properties associated with this neo4j object.
+Represents the properties associated with this node/relationship.
 This object is frozen and cannot be edited.

 ### id